Benefits of Touchscreen Testing

 This video shows how touchscreen testing is used to identify cognitive changes and flexibility in neurodegeneration and apathetic responses in depression studies.

-To overcome this barrier, Charles River offers mouse behavior analysis via touchscreen-based tests.
 The touchscreen tests possess several advantages over traditional methods of rodent cognitive assessment.

 - Due to their emphasis on sustained performance, touchscreen tests can be used in longitudinal pharmacological studies.

 - Non-invasive touchscreen assessments allow for the simultaneous or subsequent use of animals in other behavioral or functional experiments (e.g., MRI), which facilitates comparison and compilation of outputs from multiple experimental types.

 Touch Screen Testing Frequently Asked Questions (FAQs)

 How did touchscreen testing evolve as a method?